AEATech/transaction-manager-mysql/README.md

 - INSERT IGNORE
 - INSERT ...
 ON DUPLICATE KEY UPDATE (UPSERT)

-This package integrates with the core `aeatech/transaction-manager-core` and can be used with the Doctrine DBAL adapter (`aeatech/transaction-manager-doctrine-adapter`).
+This package is an extension of `aeatech/transaction-manager-core`.
-It builds SQL and parameters; the core handles execution and retries.
+It only builds SQL and parameters; the core package handles execution, retries, and transaction boundaries.
+For Doctrine DBAL users, there is an adapter package: `aeatech/transaction-manager-doctrine-adapter`.

 System requirements:
 - PHP >= 8.2